PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Conclusion

 \section{Conclusion}

-In this paper, we presented \name{}, an LLM-based approach to automatically generate proof-of-concept exploits for vulnerabilities in npm packages. \name{} extracts information from the vulnerability report and the codebase to generate a PoC exploit using an LLM.
+This paper presents \name{}, an LLM-based approach to automatically generate proof-of-concept exploits for vulnerabilities in npm packages. \name{} extracts information from the vulnerability report and the codebase to generate a PoC exploit using an LLM.
 The generated PoC exploits are validated using a set of runtime checkers, and the prompt is refined using static and dynamic information to generate a valid exploit.
-We evaluated \name{} on two datasets of vulnerabilities in npm packages, SecBench.js and a new dataset that we create. \name{} generates PoC exploits for 77\% of the vulnerabilities in SecBench.js, outperforming the state-of-the-art Explode.js by 35 and AutoGPT by 47 absolute percentage points.
-We also evaluated \name{} on the new dataset, where it generates PoC exploits for 37\% of the vulnerabilities.
+We evaluated \name{} on a dataset of \numSecBenchTotal{} vulnerabilities in npm packages. \name{} generates PoC exploits for 71\% of these vulnerabilities, outperforming the state-of-the-art approaches Explode.js and Mini-SWE-Agent by 38 and 42 absolute percentage points, respectively. \name{} also generates PoC exploits for 60\% of recently reported vulnerabilities from the GitHub Security Advisories database.

 By automating the generation of PoC exploits, \name{} enables developers and security teams to more rapidly understand and address vulnerabilities, reducing the time between vulnerability disclosure and patch deployment.
-This automation also improves regression testing, as the generated PoC exploits can be directly used to verify the effectiveness of fixes and to prevent vulnerabilities from reappearing in future releases.
+This automation also improves regression testing, as the generated PoC exploits can be directly used to verify the effectiveness of fixes and to prevent vulnerabilities from reappearing in the future.
 For security researchers, \name{} provides an automated way to evaluate the effectiveness of existing mitigation strategies across large sets of vulnerabilities.
 Furthermore, \name{} can improve the quality of existing vulnerability reports, including those that are poorly documented or lack existing exploits.
 Finally, automated PoC generation can facilitate responsible vulnerability disclosure by providing clear, actionable evidence to affected parties, encouraging timely remediation.